Easy blueberry tarts layered with softened cream cheese or mascarpone, piled high with fresh blueberries, and drizzled with blueberry glaze.

 Instructions

-- Fill the shell with 3 cups of blueberries.
+- Fill the tart with 3 cups of blueberries.

-- Combine the remaining cup of blueberries with the water in a small or medium pot over medium heat.
-Bring to a simmer for 4 - 5 minutes.
-Strain, reserving all of the juice.
-Mash the berries to get all the juice out.
-Discard the berries.
+- Combine the remaining 1 cup of blueberries with ยฝ cup water in a small pot over medium heat.
+Bring to a simmer, and cook for 4 - 5 minutes.
+Mash the blueberries using a spoon, potato masher, or tall glass.
+Nest a fine mesh strainer over a bowl, and pour the blueberries and juices into the strainer.
+Mash the berries to release all of their juices, and discard the berries.
+You should end up with about ยพ cup of liquid.

 Run DMT